Hope: A Deconstruction Journey

 In the sequel to 100 Stories: The Lesser Known History of Humanity, John spent more time researching the annals of history to bring 100 more stories of things you likely never heard about (or didn’t get the full story on) in history class.
 This second edition brings more of the same types of funny, intriguing, and downright horrifying stories over the last couple thousand years of recorded human history.

 Inside, you’ll find interesting characters, fascinating war stories, and profiles of some of the worst serial killers that have ever lived.
-This book is available for purchase directly through the publisher – Lulu, Inc. – as well as Amazon, Barnes & Noble, and the iBookstore!
+This book is available for purchase directly through the publisher – Lulu, Inc. – as well as Amazon and Barnes & Noble!

 100 Stories: The Lesser Known History of Humanity

 Although recorded human history is relatively small compared to the existence of earth, there are so many great stories that are consistently left out of the history books.
 John has spent countless hours researching and unearthing some of humanity’s best and long-lost stories.
 If you think present day is weird, you might find comfort in knowing it’s always been weird.
-It is available for purchase directly through the publisher – Lulu, Inc. – as well as Amazon, Barnes & Noble, and the iBookstore!
+It is available for purchase directly through the publisher – Lulu, Inc. – as well as Amazon and Barnes & Noble!

 100 Stories from 100 Counties: The Lesser Known History of North Carolina